aws-samples/lucky-money-ar-workshop/content/2.CreateSumerian/create-behavior.md

 ![](/images/addSumerian/script-drag-line-4.png)

 ## Config Default Hidden
-1. Click the eye button on the left console, the corresponding entity will be disappear.
+1. Click the **eye button** on the left console, the corresponding entity (lucky money with cash) will disappear.
    ![](/images/addSumerian/hide-cash.png)